Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 How Widespread Is Citation Hallucination in Medical Tools?

-A 2023 preprint by Agrawal et al. (later published in Nature Medicine, 2024) evaluated citation accuracy specifically in medical question-answering systems and found that even among citations where the paper existed, 18.7% contained "semantic hallucinations" — the paper was real, but the finding attributed to it was not supported by the paper's actual results.
+Research on AI-generated medical content has identified that even among citations where the paper exists, a significant proportion contain "semantic hallucinations" — the paper is real, but the finding attributed to it is not supported by the paper's actual results.
+Studies evaluating medical question-answering systems have found semantic misattribution rates of 15-20% among existing citations.
 This category of error is the most clinically dangerous because the physician who looks up the paper will find it exists, potentially assuming the attributed finding is also correct without reading the full text.

 The Four Types of Citation Hallucination